Ceyed/ticket-system/README.md

 ## Creating a Socket.io Request in Postman

-All HTTP requests are exported and included in the project root as `postman-export`.
+All HTTP requests are exported and included in the project root as `Ticket System HTTP.postman_collection.json`.
 However, since socket collections cannot be exported, follow these steps to create a socket request manually:

 1. **Host:**